Hierosoft/maniforge/readme.md

 Bed Adhesion: Ensure you load the saved mesh in the start G-code for mesh bed leveling (this may not be necessary since the firmware is set to load it at startup).
 Using regular ABS (tested MakerBot that was sitting out) with the FilaPrint surface requires about 150% overextrusion on the first layer for large models and 200% (or 150% and a raft) for small models.
 The PrusaSlicer (or Slic3r) raft detaches well for ABS (but not so well as Cura’s when using PLA+).

+For more information, see "First-time setup" in [documentation/manual.md](documentation/manual.md#first-time-setup).

 ### Bed Adhesion
 I was able to get bed adhesion with higher extrusion for the first layer, even without a raft.